go-home-io/website/content/systems/api/hue-emulator.md

 API has to be running on a worker, which is located in the same sub-network, where target consumer is located.

+{{<warning "Emulator uses FNV-1a hash of device ID to advertise it.
+Changes in IP require re-discovery.">}}

 {{<image "hue-devices.png">}}

 ### Configuration options